oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Authorization Server may use a variety of mechanisms to request user authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize an action.

 ## User-Transferred Authorization Data Pattern
-Examples of the user-transferred authorization data pattern includes flows in which the Initiating Device requests the Authorization Server to send a one time access code (e.g. as a text message or e-mail) to the Authorization Device.
-Once the Authroization Device receives the code, the user enters it on the Initiating Device.
-The Initiatng Device presents it back to the Authroization Server for validation before gaining access to the user's resources.
+Examples of the user-transferred authorization data pattern includes flows in which the Initiating Device requests the Authorization Server to send authorization data (e.g. a 6 digit authorization code in a text message or e-mail) to the Authorization Device.
+Once the Authorization Device receives the authroization data, the user enters it on the Initiating Device.
+The Initiatng Device presents it back to the Authorization Server for validation before gaining access to the user's resources.
 The figure below shows an example of this flow.

 ~~~ ascii-art